vzhou842/victorzhou.com/content/posts/2019-05-22-intro-to-cnns-1.md

 ---
-title: Convolutional Neural Networks Explained for Beginners
+title: "CNNs, Part 1: An Introduction to Convolutional Neural Networks"
-date: "2019-05-09T12:00:00.000Z"
+date: "2019-05-22T12:00:00.000Z"
 template: "post"
 usesKatex: true
 draft: false
-slug: "/blog/intro-to-cnns/"
+slug: "/blog/intro-to-cnns-part-1/"
 img:
 category: "Machine Learning"
 tags:
   - "Machine Learning"
   - "Neural Networks"
+  - "Computer Vision"
   - "Python"
   - "For Beginners"
-description: A complete introduction to CNNs.
+description: A simple guide to what CNNs are, how they work, and how to build one from scratch in Python.
 prev: "/blog/better-profanity-detection-with-scikit-learn/"
 next: "/blog/intro-to-random-forests/"
 discussLinkTwitter: